WingedDash/DashBlox/ReadMe.md

+# Archival of this Repository
+The official [DashBlox](https://github.com/DashBlox) repository is being moved to a new [GitHub organization](https://github.com/DashBlox).
+Don't worry—DashBlox is **NOT** changing ownership or anything like that.
+This is simply a change in how the DashBlox extension is managed on GitHub.

 # DashBlox
 DashBlox is a extension that creates new features that otherwise are missing, removed, or don't exist for [Roblox](https://www.roblox.com/).\
 DashBlox is currently available on **Chrome** and **Microsoft Edge**.\